-The SECF was a reliable source of funds for three gubernatorial candidates, none of whom were ultimately successful in the 2014 election.
+The SECF was a source of funds for two gubernatorial candidates, none of whom were ultimately successful in the 2018 election.

 Several issues can be considered to determine whether the SECF can be improved.
 Among the revenue issues are whether additional funding sources should be designated to augment the checkoff or whether the checkoff itself should be increased from its current \$1 per filer.
-By comparison, the federal checkoff amount is \$3.
 Another issue to be considered is how funds should be allocated, especially if the longstanding revenue shortfall continues.
 Should the spending limits and the statutory payments be increased to account for inflation?
 Should the current 50/50 division of SECF funds for the primary and general elections be modified to provide more money for one election over the other?